htew0001/htew0001.github.io/_pages/about.md

 During my first year of PhD, my business partner and I founded *TT Engineering*, providing bespoke full-stack automation solutions.
 After completing several projects, including our final project in Nilai, Seremban, we decided to conclude operations due to challenges in scaling.
 I then chose to fully dedicate my efforts to my PhD research.

-To date, I have authored two first/co-first  author papers in top-tier venues (ICLR and IEEE TII), along with additional publications in journals and conferences such as MICCAI, TMLR, ICASSP and etc. Four manuscript is currently under review.
+To date, I have authored two first/co-first  author papers in top-tier venues (ICLR and IEEE TII), along with additional publications in journals and conferences such as MICCAI, TMLR, ICASSP and etc.

 I am actively seeking visiting PhD opportunities.
 If you are working on or interested in generative modeling and brain signal research, I would be happy to connect!